How the Dealer Hits Soft 17 Rule Increases the House Edge

 Two blackjack tables sit side by side on the same casino floor.
 They look identical.
 Same felt, same shoe, same chip denominations.

-One table reads “Dealer must hit soft 17.”
+One reads “Dealer must hit soft 17.”
 The other reads “Dealer stands on all 17s.”
-That single line of text represents a measurable, quantifiable difference in expected loss.
+That single line of text represents a measurable, quantifiable difference in your expected loss.

-The H17 rule adds exactly 0.22 percent to the blackjack house edge and changes the correct blackjack basic strategy play on several specific hands.
-This guide explains why, and what to do about it.
+The H17 rule adds exactly 0.22 percent to the house edge and changes the correct basic strategy play on four specific hands.
+If you are not adjusting for those four hands at an H17 table, you are absorbing two penalties at once: the rule cost and the strategy error cost.

 - H17 house edge increase+0.22%